RamonLiao/CryptoZombies/README.md

 [CryptoZombies](https://cryptozombies.io/) is an interactive website that help beginners to learn technical knowledge about blockchains.
 All participants can learn essential development skills about blockchain by writing smart contracts and instantiating an Dapp.

+This repo is a learning path of developing Dapps on blockchain by instantiating a game of crypto zombies.
+The organization of CryptoZombies is still contributing the learning website and adding new courses to the interactive school.
+Don't forget to keep following them and learn more!

 <br>

 # Course 1 - Solidity: Beginner to Intermediate Smart Contracts